María Rosa Urraca Pastor: Privacy

 In 1940 Urraca published wartime memoirs Así empezamos; the work contained homage references to Franco, but was designed as praise of males and especially females who contributed to the Nationalist war effort.
 The work steered clear of assailing the Republican opponents; it highlighted serenity of serving the cause of God and Spain.
 In Barcelona Urraca set up her own publishing house named MRUPSA, which in the 1940s co-issued two biographical books she had written and edited herself: one dedicated to Francis Borgia and another one to Lola Montes; she also published few books of other authors.
 The enterprise ceased to operate in the late 1940s.
 In 1949 a "Martina Urraca Pastor" was charged with fraud and sentenced to 6 years in prison; in 1950 she was additionally convicted to 3 years in prison for falsifying commercial documentation.
 It is not clear whether the person in question was María Rosa, whether the charges were related to her publishing business and whether there was any politics involved.
 Martina was pardoned respectively in 1951 and 1952.

-As the family finances were sustained systematically only by military pension of her father, in mid-1950s Urraca started to give lessons in oratory skills.
+As the family finances were sustained only by her father's military pension, in mid-1950s Urraca started to give lessons in oratory skills.
 Though initially she advertised also teaching castellano, later she dropped this feature from her press ads, which were appearing regularly in the local newspapers until the late 1960s; the last identified was published when she was 70 years old.
 Since the death of her father in 1965, having no close family Urraca was increasingly alienated, also by the changing lifestyle patterns of the Spanish society.
 She maintained particularly close relationship only with María Pilar Comín Ros, almost 20 years her junior and the Barcelona press pundit on women's fashion.